 Doctoral degree students who have been absent for ten or more consecutive years lose all credits that they have earned before their absence.
 Individual programs may count the coursework students completed prior to their absence for meeting program requirements; that coursework may not count toward Graduate School credit requirements.

-- Students will be able to employ specific methodologies appropriate to areas of study.
+1. Employ specific methodologies appropriate to areas of study.

-- Students will be able to demonstrate basic capacities to employ new digital data collection and analysis methodologies.
+2. Demonstrate basic capacities to employ new digital data collection and analysis methodologies.

-- Students will be able to demonstrate knowledge of a range of theories in research areas as well as core LIS theories.
+3. Demonstrate knowledge of a range of theories in research areas as well as core LIS theories.

-- Students will be able to add to existing bodies of theory, scholarship or scientific knowledge through critique, testing or extension in scholarly output.
+4. Able to add to existing bodies of theory, scholarship or scientific knowledge through critique, testing or extension in scholarly output.

-- Students will be able to demonstrate skills and experience in teaching.
+6. Demonstrate skills and experience in teaching.

-- Students will be able to demonstrate mastery of scholarly writing genre.
+7. Demonstrate mastery of scholarly writing genre.

-- Students will be able to demonstrate involvement in the LIS academic community.
+9. Demonstrate involvement in the LIS academic community.